university-of-york/homepage-deploy/readme.md

 ## Making changes to the homepage template

-If changes are needed to parts of the homepage which aren't built by the content from Contentful (recent examples included the inclusion of a the _Cookies_ link in the footer and the addition of tabs to the course search box), you should edit the [hompeage layout](./layouts/homepage.html).
+If changes are needed to parts of the homepage which aren't built by the content from Contentful (recent examples included the inclusion of a the _Cookies_ link in the footer and the addition of tabs to the course search box), you should edit the [homepage layout](./layouts/homepage.html).
 You should also make the same changes to the alternative homepage layouts below.

+The team responsible for homepage publishes will also need to be informed, so that they can `git pull` the up-to-date evrsion of the repository.

 ## Alternative homepage layouts